Maxime Schwartz

 Maxime Simon Schwartz, born in June 1940 in Blois (Loir-et-Cher), is a French molecular biologist who has been a research director at the CNRS, a professor at the Pasteur Institute and Director General of the Pasteur Institute.
-He is a correspondant of the French Academy of sciences.
+He is a correspondent of the French Academy of sciences.

 Family origins

 Maxime Schwartz was born on 1 June 1940 in Blois, Loir-et-Cher.
-He is the son of Daniel Schwartz (1917-2009) (X, 1937) and Yvonne Berr (1917-2001).
+He is the son of Daniel Schwartz (1917–2009) (X, 1937) and Yvonne Berr (1917–2001).
 His paternal grandparents were Anselme Schwartz, surgeon, and Claire Debré, sister of the pediatrician Robert Debré.
 His maternal grandparents were Raymond Berr (X, 1907), director of the Kuhlmann Establishment and Antoinette Rodrigues Ely, who died in deportation, and their daughter Hélène Berr.

 With his brother Yves, he is a nephew of Laurent Schwartz and Bertrand Schwartz (X, 1939), his father's brothers.

 Formation

 After completing his secondary education at the Lycée Janson-de-Sailly, he entered the École Polytechnique in 1959.
-A student at this institution until 1961, he then did his military service (1961-1962) in the Navy in Toulon, where he worked alongside Henri Laborit.
+A student at this institution until 1961, he then did his military service (1961–1962) in the Navy in Toulon, where he worked alongside Henri Laborit.

-In 1962-1963, Maxime Schwartz prepared and obtained a mixed degree in physics and biology.
+In 1962–1963, Maxime Schwartz prepared and obtained a mixed degree in physics and biology.

 From 1964 to 1967, under the direction of Jacques Monod, at the Pasteur Institute, he prepared a doctorate, which he defended in June 1967.
 During the preparation of this doctorate he benefited from the advice of François Jacob, with whom he worked for more than thirty years.

 From 1967 to 1969, as a Junior Fellow of the Harvard Society of Fellows at Harvard University, he carried out a postdoctoral internship in James Watson's laboratory at that university.
 He spent the last three months of 1969 at the Salk Institute, where he collaborated with Suzanne Bourgeois in the laboratory of Melvin Cohn.